NexMirror/Kallithea/docs/api/api.rst

 API client
 ++++++++++

-Kallithea comes with a ``kallithea-api`` command line tool providing a convenient way to call the JSON-RPC API.
+Kallithea comes with a ``kallithea-api`` command line tool, providing a convenient way to call the JSON-RPC API.

 For example, to call ``get_repo``::